-Likewise, habitat could be a water body, a certain area of the water column, bark of a tree, inside the leaf litter of a rain forest, a cave, or the interior of an animal.
-That means a habitat could be any place with an energy or nutrient source for the organism or the entire population depending on their requirements.
-The main limiting factors of habitats are the abundance of food/energy and threats (e.g. predators, competitors).
-Therefore, these factors limit the distribution and occupancy of a particular species or population.
-However, the habitat is the place where an animal or plant simply lives in nature.
+Likewise, habitat could be a water body, a certain area of the water column, the bark of a tree, inside the leaf litter of a rainforest, a cave, or the interior of an animal.
+That means, a habitat could be any place that has an energy or nutrient source for the organism or the entire population depending on their requirements.
+The main limiting factors of habitats are the abundance of food/energy and threats such as predators, competitors, etc. Therefore, these factors limit the distribution and occupancy of a particular species or a population.
+However, the habitat is the place where an animal or a plant simply lives in nature.
 Depending on the number of species in an ecosystem, the number of habitats changes accordingly.

-What is the difference between Habitat and Ecosystem?
+What is the Difference Between Habitat and Ecosystem?